urressbay/FACSVDE/README.md

 #This is my 1st attempt at creating a Python program, so please be kind.
 Constructive feedback is welcome!

 #Key Features:
-  Read and analyze large exported logs from fortianalizer, select and open a large file, and let it do the heavy lifting.
+  *Read and analyze large exported logs from fortianalizer, select and open a large file, and let it do the heavy lifting.
-  Preview - 10 rows of selected filtered data before exporting.
+  *Preview - 10 rows of selected filtered data before exporting.
-  Click the load file again, without having to wait for the data to change category or user info!
+  *Click the load file again, without having to wait for the data to change category or user info!
-  Find what the users have been up to by user name.
+  *Find what the users have been up to by user name.
-  Searching by category displays in the console a list of all unique categories found.
+  *Searching by category displays in the console a list of all unique categories found.

+#Usernames should be in ALL CAPS!
+The problem is that computer accounts have the 1st part lowered...still working on creating an exception for workstation names.